IEntin/ClientServer/docs/README.md

 .........

 There are configurable restrictions on the number of tcp and/or fifo sessions the server\
 is handling.
-If a new client exceeds this limit it remains up but enrers a waiting mode.\
+If a new client exceeds this limit it remains up but enters a waiting mode.\
 When one of the previously started clients exits, the waiting client at the head of the\
 queue starts running.\
 Another restriction is on the total number of sessions.\